charlielew1s/Java_Game/README.md

 ## Brief game description

 My idea for a game was very original and I incorporated my love of K-pop (South Korean pop music) into the task.
 The game was divided up into three unique levels.
-Each level consisted of public figures who hate K-pop (haters) and public figures who like K-pop (supporters) falling from the sky out of an imaginary helicopter that in the game plot is located outside the field of view.
+Each level consisted of public figures who hate K-pop (haters) and public figures who like K-pop (supporters) falling from the sky out of two imaginary helicopters (one for supporters one for haters) that in the game plot is located outside the field of view.

 ## Level One